jphillips409/Alpha-Beta-Pulse-Shape-Discrimination-for-Nuclear-Medicine/README.md

 ## User Guide

 ### Data Format:
 This program uses the numpy genfromtxt() command to unpack the data files.
+The data files are csv format with semi colon delimiters.
 The data is in the form of digitized waveforms, with 248 samples across 496 ns.
 Each event contains in order:
 * The board number (never changes).
 * The channel number (0 for a cosmic ray veto detector, 1 for the LSC).
 * The event timestamp (in ps).